 - a.
 The online votes will be handled by a representative in the IT Department of Algoma University. - b.
 Another member of the elections committee or polling clerk will observe the CRO as they receive the results. - c.
-The results of the ballot counting process will be announced no later than two (2) business days of the polls closing.twenty-four (24) hours after the start of the ballot counting process. - d.
+The results of the ballot counting process will be announced no later than two (2) business days of the polls closing. - d.
 Independent candidates may select one scrutineer. - e.
 Failure to send a scrutineer will not invalidate the ballot counting process.